LZandbergen/AI-Marketspace/README.md

 ## Introduction

 This folder contains all files used by team Guanaco during the project to keep track of progress.
-2 main folders exist, "UvA Zaken" contains everything related to the grading of the course, and the files needed for the University, such as a progress journal."Website" is a folder containing documents with respects to the development of the website.
+2 main folders exist, "UvA Zaken" contains everything related to the grading of the course, and the files needed for the University, such as a progress journal.
+"Website" is a folder containing documents with respects to the development of the website.
 From ideas for the blog, to excel sheets to keep track of the contacts we have made.
 In this folder are also the SCRUM resources, such as our product and sprint backlogs.
 These were used to keep track of progress each week.

 ## Editing the website